 Take a look at the range of groups we currently support in the region: northern, southern, central and Fleurieu.

-Free training is provided to AMLR volunteers throughout the year by Natural Resources AMLR and other environmental organisations.
-Topics include first aid, OHSW, project management and a range of practical on-ground activites and environmental conservation skills.
-If your group has specific training needs you can contact us for assistance.
+We offer free training to AMLR environmental volunteers throughout the year.
+Topics include first aid, OHSW, project management and a range of practical on-ground activities and environmental conservation skills.
+If your group has specific training needs please email us or phone 8273 9100.

-NRM Action Grants are available to help volunteer community groups and individuals, schools and preschools develop projects which protect our natural resources and promote sustainable living.
+Funding can be a game-changer for volunteer groups.
+That is why we offer annual environment grants to help volunteer community groups and individuals, school and preschools develop projects which protect our natural resources and promote sustainable living.

 Work health and safety

-Volunteers working on parks, reserves and projects managed and insured through the department, are required to use the department’s WHS system for volunteers.
-Staff are available to assist volunteers to access and use these forms to record their safety management information.
-Contact our Volunteers Support Manager for more information.
+Volunteers working on parks, reserves and projects managed and insured through the department are required to use its work, health and safety measures.
+Our team can assist you to understand and use these forms to record safety information.

 All community groups are encouraged to adopt these simple measures to ensure everyone’s safety and enjoyment.
-Contact us for more information.
+Contact our Volunteer Support team for more information.